mpi-advance/locality_aware/README.md

-THIS IS THE DEVELOP BRANCH : Add changes here first, will periodically push to main.
+THIS IS THE LOCALITY-AWARE DEVELOPMENT BRANCH : Includes in-progress locality-aware algorithms that may not be fully tested.

 # Locality-Aware MPI
 This repository performs locality-aware optimizations for standard MPI collectives as well as neighborhood collectives.